Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 <p class="caption">(\#fig:map-snd)Predicted sand content based on random forest.</p>
 </div>

-h2o has another MLA of interest to soil mapping called *deep learning* (a feed-forward multilayer artificial neural network).
+h2o has another MLA of interest for soil mapping called *deep learning* (a feed-forward multilayer artificial neural network).
 Fitting the model is equivalent to using random forest:

 ```r